 Suluban is a secluded beach with lots of caves and huge rocks to explore, but my favorite thing is the restaurant view.
 It’s an epic place to grab breakfast while exploring south Bali.

 This is one of the bigger white sand beaches in south Bali.
-The walk down and back up is a killer, but you’re rewarded with a huge private beach and a cool shipwreck for pictures!
+The walk down and back up is a bit of a killer, but you’re rewarded with a huge private beach and a cool wooden shipwreck for pictures!

 Nusa Penida Beaches

 The Kelingking Cliff is the most famous view in Nusa Penida, and probably one of the most famous views in all of Bali.